reahl/reahl/reahl-doc/doc/devtools/xmlref.rst

     the name of the current directory

   version
-    0.0
+    0.0    (This can include a patch version, eg. 1.0.3)

   ... with `'No {} provided'.format(name)` for all the others.

 <info>
 """"""

-  Use an `<info>' element inside a <metadata> element to supply one piece of metadata for a project.
+  Use an `<info>` element inside a <metadata> element to supply one piece of metadata for a project.
 The `<info>` element requires a `name` attribute which indicates which bit of information it supplies.
 The text contents of the `<info>` element contains the actual information.